Does Body Weight Make a Difference in Go Karting Lap Times?

 With vest on, I stepped back into the same kart we’d been sharing, and off I went.
 I set a fastest lap time of 19.957 and averaged 20.155, beating Tyler’s 180-pound fastest lap.
 Nearly 100 pounds heavier and I still could beat him.
 Take that, Tyler.

 “But, Ryan!
 You were slower than your usual weight time!” – I hear you.
 And you’re right.
 But it took a bit of adjusting to the difference of kart handling.
 As a result, I just didn’t hook together a decent lap like I was able to from muscle memory at my regular weight.
 It was a little clumsier – more barrier taps, slight overdriving – the usual.
 It was unquestionably do-able, however.
 At the end, I was really only about a tenth off in average time.
 With that much of a weight difference, it’s nothing.

-In the end, we’ve learned that weight is not a valid excuse at K1 Speed.
+In the end, we’ve learned that body weight is not a valid excuse at K1 Speed.
 We’re confident it plays more of a role when racing gas-powered karts, given that you have a power band you need to stay in the entire time.
 But since our electric karts produce instant torque, it eliminates any advantage that lighter racers may have.
 So don’t feel so guilty next time you order that double cheeseburger, and instead practice more at your local K1 Speed.